Chotis/flutter_clock/pan_clock/README.md

-#Pan's Digital Clock for the FLutter clock challenge
+#Pan's Digital Clock for the Flutter clock challenge

 It has a light theme and a dark theme.